poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Final Assessment, project or product
-The labeled final drawing of the student’s favorite robot
+The labeled final drawing of the student’s favorite robot Students explain how/why robot and human parts are similar
+Students provide examples of encouragement and community

 ## Materials:
 - Barnabas Lesson 1 worksheet